claroline/Documentation/fr/install/installation.md

 Rejoignez-nous sur le chat à l'adresse [https://gitter.im/claroline/Claroline](https://gitter.im/claroline/Claroline).

-This repository provides the basic application structure of the Claroline platform.
+This repository fournit la structure de base de l'application de la plateforme Claroline Connect.
 It doesn't contain the sources nor the third-party libraries required to make the application fully functional.
 Those sources have to be installed following one of the procedures described below.

 If you want to contribute or directly browse the sources of the project, check the claroline/Distribution repository, which gathers the standard modules and plugins of the platform.
 Requirements

-For a development installation, you'll need at least:
+L'installation de la version de développement nécessite au minimum:

-    PHP >= 5.6 with the following extensions: curl
+    PHP >= 5.6 avec les extensions suivantes: curl
         fileinfo
         gd